FMoller/cgp-rl/README.md

 ## Project Structure

 There is no defined project structure yet. main.c is a version of CGP-RL.
-This will soon be fixed.
+This will soon be fixed (it's 2025 and I did not it yet, but I will do it...)